Hiking in Finland

 Halti is one of the country’s most famous and popular hiking destinations, as on the fell (1324 meters above sea level) you can experience being at the top of Finland.
 The route to the wilderness area of the Käsivarsi wilderness area offers a unique alternative to many other hiking trails in Finland, as the fell scenery here is sharper than anywhere else in the country.
 Despite the steep terrain, the hiking trails are relatively smooth, making them suitable also for beginners.
 The starting point of the route is at the Kilpisjärvi lake, from where the journey to Halti, following the Kalotti route, is about 55 km long.
 The best time for hiking this trail is from early July to mid-September.
 The rental cottages available in this area are listed on the Enontekiö site.

-A wilderness cabin serves as a base for hiking tours
+A wilderness cabin is a perfect base for hiking trips

-Rental cottages near the hiking trails offer plenty of amenities to balance hiking in nature, since the cottages have bathing facilities, saunas, dining areas and soft beds which all seem like true luxury while hiking.
+Rental cottages near the hiking trails offer plenty of amenities to balance hiking in nature.
+As all the cottages have bathing facilities, saunas, dining areas and comfortable beds, they feel like true luxury while hiking.
 Whether you are looking for a modest wilderness cabin or a rental cottage located in a residential area, Gofinland’s selection provides choices for every taste.
-When planning a trip, you should familiarize yourself with the Finnish wilderness cabins or find your own favorite directly from the national parks in Finland.
+When planning a trip, you should familiarize yourself with the Finnish wilderness cabins or find your own favourite directly from the national parks in Finland.